esteil/atvfiles/README.txt

   * Mounted volumes are listed independently (no need for mounting/symlinking under `~/Movies`).
   * Folders can be added/removed from places by pressing RIGHT with the folder highlighted.
 * Leopard compatibility, thanks to the Sapphire team!
+* The settings menu now takes up the full width of the screen, instead of just the right-hand side.

 ### 0.5.1 (273) October 15, 2007